 A short orientation is held at the beginning of each school year.
 The purpose of Orientation is to introduce any new staff, faculty and students and to give new students the opportunity to familiarize themselves with BCCAT’s facilities.
-Staff will hand out any new or updated policies and go over emergency procedures including introducing fire wardens.
+Staff will hand out any new or updated policies and go over emergency procedures.
 It also provides new students with an opportunity to ask any questions they may have.

 Student ID is issued to all current BCCAT student.
 Student must fill out a student ID request form available at the BCCAT office.
 Student IDs take up to five business days to process.

 Any student and/or the student’s family may file a written complaint relating to BCCAT’s programs including but not limited to conduct of the school’s employees, advertising, standards and methods of instruction, equipment, facilities, collection of tuition or other charges or school records.

 If a student has a formal complaint please put it in writing and hand it in at the school office or in the envelope next to complaint forms in student lounge.
 If help is required to write down the complaint the student is encouraged to speak to a staff or faculty member who can assist.
 All complaints are taken seriously and will be forwarded to the School Director for action.
 A meeting will be scheduled with the Director, the student making the complaint, and other involved parties as deemed necessary.
 If the student is not happy with the action taken to resolve the complaint a second and final meeting can be requested.
 After this final meeting the Director’s decision will be final.

 Complaint forms are available in the student lounge and the administrative office.

 Housing information is available upon request.
 Please contact our student adviser if you need help finding a place to live.
 Here are helpful websites:

 BCCAT does not offer health insurance but in line with the Federal Government regulations, it strongly encourages all students to purchase cover.
 Here are some of the insurance carriers for international students: